 I hope that this message finds you well.
 In both Canada and the United States, the COVID-19 pandemic continues to evolve and change.
-Vaccines are more widely available in both our countries, and with them comes changes in guidance from public health officials.
+Vaccines and boosters are more widely available in both our countries, and with them comes changes in guidance from public health officials.

 With Adler University’s vast experience in both in-person and virtual education, we can deliver the high-quality education required for our students to become the next generation of social change agents.

 Vice President of Admissions

 To protect the health and safety of our community, Adler University has developed Health and Safety Protocols for our Chicago Campus, as well as a Communicable Disease Plan for the Vancouver Campus.